8 Ways to Get More From Your Garmin Data With Companion Apps

 True personalized coaching means a system that knows your data, your patterns, and your constraints, and adjusts recommendations accordingly.

-What this costs you: Generic plans work for beginners, but as you advance, the gap between a personalized approach and a template widens significantly.
-A plan that does not account for your actual recovery patterns will inevitably prescribe hard sessions on days you are not ready -- and rest days when you could have trained productively.
+Why it matters: Generic plans work for beginners, but as you advance, the gap between a personalized approach and a template widens significantly.
+A plan that does not account for your actual recovery patterns will inevitably prescribe hard sessions on days you are not ready, and rest days when you could have trained productively.

 Try getting a comprehensive export of your Garmin Connect data.
 You can download individual activities as FIT or GPX files, and Garmin does offer a bulk data export through their GDPR tools.
 But getting structured, analysis-ready data out of Garmin's ecosystem is harder than it should be.